 Is your light switch not working?
-Here is the testing method for checking light switches and wiring.
+Here is the testing method for checking light switches and wiring.© By: Dave Rongey

 Testing Method for Light Switch Wiring

-Electrical Repairs Question: I am working on my brothers house to try and help him with his electrical wiring.
+Electrical Problem: I am working on my brothers house to try and help him with his electrical wiring.
 It is all Romex Type-NM Wire, the house was built in the 198o’s etc.

 - The problem is when you push the light switch to on in the bedroom the light switch buzzes and immediately trips the breaker.

 - If I reset the breaker all other lights and receptacles work on this circuit as long as the switch to the bedroom lamp is not turned on.

 - I removed the light and fan in the bedroom and pulled the switch from the wall and checked the wiring to both.
 I then disconnected the light completely and moved the wires far apart and capped them.